ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

 ###Build

 Apache Ant build tool is required.
-Start one of the following tasks :
+Start one of following ant-targets:

 ```
 #to build a standard version of the benchmark, compliant to SPARQL 1.1 standard